BPopson/CS3331-Final-Project/README.md

 # CS3331-Final-Project

+This is a script that was written/modified for my Intro to Robotics final group project.

 Python script to interface with V-REP to move a Pioneer P3DX robot to see red objects and navigate to them.

 Created and tested on [V-REP PRO EDU](http://www.coppeliarobotics.com/) (Version 3.6.1)